 Steep Climb In Benzodiazepine Prescribing By Primary Care Doctors

-The percentage of outpatient medical visits that led to a benzodiazepine prescription doubled between 2003 and 2015, according to a study published Friday.
+The percentage of outpatient medical visits that led to a benzodiazepine prescription doubled from 2003 to 2015, according to a study published Friday.
 And about half those prescriptions came from primary care physicians.

 This class of drugs includes the commonly used medications Valium, Ativan and Xanax.
 While benzodiazepines are mostly prescribed for anxiety, insomnia and seizures, the study found that the biggest rise in prescriptions during this time period was for back pain and other types of chronic pain.
 The findings appear online in JAMA Network Open.